pandurd/teach-portal/README.md

 Student List with Global Search and Sorting with Spinning loader

 :heavy_exclamation_mark: Feature 2\
+Use redux store to store future complex pages

+:heavy_exclamation_mark: Feature 3\
 Move cache to Azure Redis

-:heavy_exclamation_mark: Feature 3\
+:heavy_exclamation_mark: Feature 4\
 Use PROD Azure SQL DB

-:heavy_exclamation_mark: Feature 4\
+:heavy_exclamation_mark: Feature 5\
 Use Azure B2C/Azure Entra external ID for authentication/authorization to different roles Azure Entra external ID does not support username yet or does not have documentation.
 Azure b2c supports username
 Use oauth-proxy to protect all API instead using library(e.g. MSAL.js) to protect only current API

-:heavy_exclamation_mark: Feature 5\
+:heavy_exclamation_mark: Feature 6\
 Change table and api for Tenant based product

-:heavy_exclamation_mark: Feature 6\
+:heavy_exclamation_mark: Feature 7\
 Whitelabel the Web and Product

 ## :rocket: Technologies and Tools ##